wmassey776/Hacktoberfest_2021/README.md

 ## Background Info
 ⭐ Hacktoberfest is a month-long celebration of open source software run by DigitalOcean.
-During the month of October, we invite you to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.
-Create a Pytho Project of your choice, and make a pull request!
+During the month of October, you are invited to join the developer community by contributing to open-source projects.
+Create a Python Project of your choice, and make a pull request and contribute to this repo!

 ---